Kubernetes Environments

 the following advanced property:

 Define Environment Advanced Property Description Allow Nightly Builds Allows deployments for this environment to use nightly engine builds in addition to released engine versions.
-Also allows Kubernetes environments to use nightly StreamSets Kubernetes agent builds.
+Also allows Kubernetes environments to use nightly IBM StreamSets Kubernetes agent builds.
 Nightly builds are for testing features under development and should not be used in production systems.

 The version number of a nightly build includes a -SNAPSHOT suffix and the build number.
 For example, 5.2.0-SNAPSHOT (Build 1013).